Quantalab/Xf-NPlants-2018/README.md

 results_test  --> "Confusion Matrix and Statistics for testing data set"
 ````

-### Raw data

-For access to the raw data, see [data folder](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/Data):</b>

 ### Contact information

 Contact pablo.zarco@csic.es for any further information.

 This repository follows the principles of reproducible research (Peng, 2011).